nbproject/nbproject/INSTALL.md

 # NB Installation Procedure

-**Note:** This assumes that you've downloaded the project from git (for instance from https://github.com/nbproject/nbproject ) and that you copied it in a directory that the user running the server (e.g www-data) can access.

-## 1 - Dependencies
+## CORE DEPENDENCIES FOR UBUNTU
 On a typical debian-like (ubuntu etc...) distribution, NB requires the following base packages:

 **NOTE:**
   * packages in square brackets are optional
   * core ubuntu dependencies can be installed by running 'sudo make prereqs'

-### CORE DEPENDENCIES FOR UBUNTU
 These can be installed as ubuntu packages.
 See installation instructions below for Mac OSX.

-    python (>= 2.6)
+    python (>= 3.5)
     [postgresql] (>= 8.4)
+    libpq-dev
     imagemagick
     mupdf-tools (for pdfdraw)
     context (for rich, i.e. annotated pdf generation) apache2
-    libapache2-mod-wsgi
+    libapache2-mod-wsgi-py3
-    python-setuptools (used for 'easy_install pytz' in make prereqs as well) g++ (used to compile node)
+    python-setuptools (used for 'easy_install pytz' in make prereqs as well) libpq-dev
-    python-pip (used to install google python library and other dependencies). nodejs
+    g++ (used to compile node)
+    nodejs
     npm
-    nodejs-legacy (in order to use executable name node instead of nodejs)

-### CORE DEPENDENCIES FOR MAC OSX
+## CORE DEPENDENCIES FOR MAC OSX
-### Python 2.6+
+### Python 3.5+
-Install Python 2 on your system (2.6+).
-Some versions of OS X may require you to do this in a virtualenv depending on protections on the default installation.
-After installing, go to the "Python 2.7" subfolder of the system Applications folder, and double-click on the "Update Shell Profile" to use 2.7.5 from the command line.
-After doing that, type python --version from the command line to confirm your version of Python.
+Install Python 3 on your system (3.5+).
+Some versions of OS X may require you to do this in a virtualenv depending on protections on the default installation.After doing that, type python --version from the command line to confirm your version of Python.

 ### apache2 + mod_wsgi
 Install MacPorts if you haven't already.
 You may need to update your current installation.
 Then: